analytics in football

 The Beginning of Match Analysis Techniques in Football

-Charles Reep (retired Royal Air Force Wing Commander) became the first person to use data in the development of football in the 1950s documenting play-by-play matches.
-He also opened up the discussion to patterns derived from his football strategy insights about the effectiveness of long balls and how numbers can play a part in determining strategy.
+Charles Reep (retired Royal Air Force Wing Commander) became the first person to use data in the development of football in the 1950s by documenting play-by-play matches.
+He also opened up the discussion about patterns in football such as the effectiveness of long balls and how numbers can play a part in determining strategy.

 Data has come a long way since humble beginnings on spreadsheets and has become one of the most powerful forces in shaping the modern game.
 With the help of step-by-step math solutions, clubs can break down complex tactical challenges into manageable data points, ensuring a more precise strategic approach.